 Swedish 3R efforts are driven and coordinated through the Swedish 3R Center, but Lund University also has a local coordination function where our 3R coordinator works closely with veterinarians to locally conduct and assist researchers with 3R work.

 Researchers are constantly working to develop new methods that can replace animal experiments.
-For example, researchers at Lund University receive grants from the Swedish Research Council to research "alternative methods to animal experiments".
+For example, researchers at Lund University receive grants from the Swedish Research Council to do research on "alternative methods to animal experiments".